 Looking for a job has become easier with access to online job boards that feature vacancies from employers across the globe.
 We have compiled a list of the best job boards for job seekers based on their popularity, ease of use, and filter options.

-Why We Chose Indeed, Glassdoor, and LinkedIn:
+Why We Chose Indeed, LinkedIn, and Simply Hired:

 Indeed is one of the most widely-used job boards by job seekers and employers.
 As the go-to job board for employers, you are guaranteed to find a wide variety of vacancies.
 You can refine your search based on location and contract type, and there is a company review section to find out what the work environment at some large companies is like.